 The MetroHealth System is committed to delivering high-quality care while providing easy access to patients throughout Cuyahoga County and beyond.
-Our 7,500 employees serve patients at our main campus and at more than 20 other MetroHealth locations.
-Two new hospitals have recently opened in Cleveland Heights and Parma, and 97 percent of county residents live within a 10-minute drive of one of our facilities.
+Our 7,700 employees serve patients at our main campus, 20 health centers and 40 additional sites throughout Cuyahoga County, and 97 percent of county residents live within a 10-minute drive of one of our facilities.

 At MetroHealth, our goal is to provide the highest-quality care to every patient; it is the foundation of everything we do.
 As a Medicare Accountable Care Organization, MetroHealth’s quality of care is assessed through more than 30 Quality Performance Measures.
 These include important metrics such as how well we communicate with patients, screen for breast cancer, reduce hospital readmissions, control high blood pressure and much more.
 We are required to carefully measure our performance and report our findings to the government.